CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 + SMB (Server Message Block) and
 + Appletalk or Bonjour.
 Depending on the printers used and the printing system selected, suitable protocols should be selected.
 Within a network as few as possible different printing protocols should be used.
 The decision has to be documented.
  Management also needs to share information on some printing systems.
-For example, the clients need to be regularly informed about the available printers and their status.
+For example, the clients must be regularly informed about the available printers and their status.
 Depending on the printing system, the following strategies can be followed:

 + Broadcasting: Periodically, the server sends a message unsolicited to all clients in the broadcast domain.
 + Polling: The print client queries the information from the server.
-Broadcasting simplifies the administration, but is associated with further problems.
+Broadcasting simplifies the administration, but it involves further problems.
 If the clients and servers are in different broadcast domains, the packets do not reach all clients.
 In practice, problems can also occur if the print server has multiple network interfaces and sends the broadcast packets to the wrong interfaces.
 For the configuration a procedure has to be selected and documented.

 * ** Communication between print server and printer **